-The force was open initially to male British subjects, subsequently “persons” was substituted for “British subjects” in September 1940 after much comment that many worthy people were excluded unnecessarily.
+The force was open initially to male British subjects.
+Subsequently, in September 1940, “persons” was substituted for “British subjects” after much comment that many worthy people were excluded unnecessarily.
 Women were never admitted but were later allowed to enrol as auxiliaries to the Home Guard.

 The purpose of the force was to resist an actual or apprehended invasion.
 The voluntary nature of the force was later changed by a power conferred on the Ministry of Labour and National Service to compel any male British subject to enrol in the Home Guard.

 Never having to fulfil their primary purpose of guarding the Home Front, the force was disbanded at the end of the Second World War.

 In 1950 at the height of the Cold War there were calls for the Home Guard to be re-established.